dhaval-d/bq_streaming_inserts/Readme.md

 </code><br/>

 **Step 11:**
-Once a cluster is up and running, you can use following command to check status of the nodes.
+Once a cluster is up and running, you can use the following command to check the status of the nodes.

 <code>kubectl get nodes
 </code>